How do I install a GUI on my Amazon EC2 instance running Amazon Linux 2?

 sudo yum install tigervnc-server

-2. Configure a VNC-specific password containing 6 to 8 characters for this user.
-You also have the option to configure a read-only password in this step:
+2. Configure a VNC-specific password containing from six to eight characters for this user.
+When asked if you want to enter a view-only password, press "n".

-3. Start the VNC Server on display number 1, and cause it to always start at boot time.
+4. Start the VNC Server on display number 1, and cause it to always start at boot time.

 sudo cp /lib/systemd/system/vncserver@.service /etc/systemd/system/vncserver@.service

-Use the sed command to replace all occurrences of <USER> in the new unit with ec2-user:
+Use the sed command to replace all occurrences of USER in the new unit with ec2-user.

 sudo sed -i 's/<USER>/ec2-user/' /etc/systemd/system/vncserver@.service